vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the early afternoon, I went to Bangkok Thai Cuisine and got a yellow curry tofu.
 The waitress was the usual one.

+## Wednesday September 23

+In the evening, I went to downtown Berkeley to buy groceries.
+I checked out of Trader Joe's at 5:19 PM.
+Then I went to Udupi Palace and ordered a spinach masala dosa.